Mangology/pizzatron9000/README.md

 Run .ahk file, and then enter Club Penguin.
 Upon entering Pizzatron3000, turn on candy mode (*not compatible with regular pizza*)
-Spread sauce manually, and then press Shift + P to finish toppings off.
+Spread sauce manually, and then press Shift + LClick to finish toppings off.
-Shift + O to close out of AHK script.
+Esc to close out of AHK script.